carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 > ## Activity 1 (15 min):
 > - Groups 2+:
 >     - Introduce yourselves!
 >     - Assign group roles: moderator, time keeper, note-taker.
-(Plan to rotate these as much as possible/practical)
+Also, designate one person to share a few key points or questions with the class when you return.
+Plan to rotate these roles as much as possible/practical as we move through the activities today.
->     - 5 minutes brainstorm worst case scenarios for video conferencing communications
+>     - 5 minutes: brainstorm worst case scenarios for video conferencing communications
->     - 5 minutes draft solutions/ pre-emptive plans to create a best-case scenario
+>     - 5 minutes: draft solutions/ pre-emptive plans to create a best-case scenario
+>     -
 > - Group 1:
 >     - Introduce yourselves!
->     - Complete Activity 0 in cooperation with your Trainer {: .challenge}
+>     - Complete Activity 0 in cooperation with your Trainer
+>     - Take note of the role assignment instructions above for your next activity.
+{: .challenge}

 Additional resources: